Key takeaways

 Canvas art breaks down into a few clear categories.
 Knowing the difference helps you buy with more confidence.

-How to choose the right canvas wall art for your space
+How do you choose the right canvas wall art for your space?

 Most people make the mistake of starting with size.
 Size is actually the last thing to decide.
 Start with these questions instead.